highfidelity/hifi-docs-grav-content/07.whats-new/chapter.md

 # What's New in the Docs

-Check out the latest changes to our docs!
+Check out the latest changes to our docs between **September 7, 2017 - September 20, 2017**.

-##
-September 7, 2017 - September 20, 2017

 ## New Docs
 * [DigitalOcean Spaces](../create-and-explore/start-working-in-your-sandbox/digital-ocean/digital-ocean-spaces)